stephengold/sport/README.md

 ## History

-From March 2022 to March 2024, SPORT was a sub-project of [the LbjExamples Project][lbjexamples].
+From March 2022 to March 2024, SPORT was a subproject of [the LbjExamples Project][lbjexamples].

 Since March 2024, SPORT has been a separate project, hosted at